 Whether you adopt a purebred puppy, a “designer” breed, or the mutt next door, the first thing you’ll notice is the puppy's coat type, color, and pattern.
-This fur coat can change as the dog matures, so it’s a good idea to know what to expect when the dog grows up.
-The coat type varies between breeds, and it impacts the amount of fur shedding and grooming care needed.
+This coat can change as the dog matures, so it’s a good idea to know what to expect when the dog grows up.
+The types of dog coats vary between breeds and impact the amount of fur shedding and grooming care that's necessary.

 Coat Fur Types

 Specific types of coats require different levels of fur care and brushes.
 In addition to the five basic coat types, there's a combination coat where the dog's hair will have some areas that are long, feathered, and/or short.
 Many breeds, such as Brittany dogs, and mixed breeds may have combination coats, but you can work with the tips below even on varied coats.
 Don't forget about hairless dogs, such as the Chinese crested (a bit of a combination coat) or American hairless terrier—they require frequent bathing with a mild and moisturizing shampoo made for dogs to prevent dryness.
 Here are tips for brushing and maintaining the five most common coat types.